xudesheng/twxparser/README.md

     1. When you exported to a folder:

     ```
-    twxparser -9 <point to the folder you exported to> -o ./export_rootfolder/
+    twxparser -i <point to the folder you exported to> -o ./export_rootfolder/
     ```

     `-i` or `--input` indicates the file or folder you want to extract the scripts from.